“Life is suffering.” – Buddha.

 7) Viktor Frankl’s Man’s Search for Meaning

 We will begin by distinguishing suffering from similar concepts such as pain and evil.
 Then we will explore the types and forms of suffering experienced by man and the philosophical and theological interpretations and responses to suffering.
 After a pause to reflect on suffering considered as the opposite of happiness, we will move on to Buddha’s insight on universal suffering as the springboard to enlightenment.
 Next we will examine personal suffering of grief, pain, and illness through the lens of Viktor Frankl’s masterpiece of philosophy derived from his experience of intense suffering in a concentration camp.
-Thereafter we will look at the role of illness as an incitement to philosophy as seen for example with Seneca and Nietzsche.
 Last we will look at the privation of asceticism as a tool by which one may attain contentment and ultimate meaning.

 The goals of this section are to demonstrate that life can be meaningful despite the inevitability of suffering, and to offer an approach for suffering persons to find meaning within their lot.
 Join me next time as we fine tune our understanding of the concept of suffering..